 Cool book subscription boxes for kids: Reading Bug Box

 I feel torn about book subscription boxes sometimes because I don’t want to take business away from my local indie bookstore and I often rely on their recommendations for gifts.
-But this box is curated by the child’s book lovers and experts at the The Reading Bug, a beloved indie children’s bookstore in California.The selected books are all staff favorites, of course, which is totally the best method for finding new favorites (aside from asking librarians).
+But The Reading Bug Box is curated by the child’s book lovers and experts at the The Reading Bug, a beloved indie children’s bookstore in California.The selected books — choose between babies, children, or two siblings — are all staff favorites, which is totally the best method for finding new favorites (aside from asking librarians).

 Related: A gift for the kid who has everything: A stylish clothing subscription box that gives back.